Leases: grant of lease out of short lease: example 2

 |less||Indexation 4462 x 0.367||1,638|

-Since the deduction of the amount chargeable under Schedule A cannot transform an indexed gain into an allowable loss, the result in this case is no gain/no loss.
+Since the deduction of the amount chargeable as property income cannot transform an indexed gain into an allowable loss, the result in this case is no gain/no loss.

 NOTE.
 If a taxpayer is within the charge to Capital Gains Tax, neither indexation allowance nor taper relief apply to disposals of assets on or after 6 April 2008.
 Previously indexation allowance had been frozen at April 1998.
 Companies and other concerns within the charge to Corporation Tax are not affected by these changes.
 For indexation allowance see CG17207+ and for taper relief see CG17895+.